dotnet/Comet/README.md

 ```

 `INotifyPropertyRead` is just like `INotifyPropertyChanged`.
-Just call `PropertyRead` whenever a property Getter is called.
-And `PropertyChanged` whenever a property Value changes.
+Just call `PropertyRead` whenever a property getter is called.
+And `PropertyChanged` whenever a property value changes.

 ### How do I use the State?